mattnofsky21/mattnofsky21/README.md

 - 👋 Hi, I’m @mattnofsky21
 - 👀 I’m interested in ...
 User advocacy, Creative coding, Arts and Culture
 - 🌱 I’m currently learning ...
-Front end web development, React.js, Golang
+Front end web development, React, Typescript
 - 💞️ I’m looking to collaborate on ...
-Web applications for daily-use basis, Game design
+Web applications for daily basis
-- 📫 How to reach me ... mattchau@web.com
+- 📫 How to reach me ... mattchau.web@gmail.com

 <!---
 mattnofsky21/mattnofsky21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.